Lusaka: Sport

 The largest sports venue in Lusaka is National Heroes Stadium, which was built with assistance and financing from China.
 Named in honour of those who died in the 1993 Zambia national football team plane crash, it opened in 2014 and has a capacity of 60,000.
 The stadium is used to host home matches of the Zambian national football team, and was one of two host stadia for the 2017 Africa U-20 Cup of Nations in Zambia, alongside the Levy Mwanawasa Stadium in Ndola.
 That tournament was won by Zambia at the National Heroes Stadium, with a 2–0 win against Senegal.
 The stadium is also used for athletics events, including the 2021 All Comers Tournament, which served as a qualification event for the 2020 Summer Olympics in Tokyo.

 As of 2021, six of the eighteen teams in the association football Zambia Super League are based in Lusaka.
 The city's most successful club is Zanaco F.C., which has won seven national titles, the most recent in 2016.
 Zanaco were founded in 1978 as the team of the Zambia National Commercial Bank, and have played in the top division since 1989.
 Green Buffaloes are another successful team in Lusaka, with six titles, although the most recent was in 1981.
 In addition to the National Heroes stadium, Lusaka's football teams play home games at the Nkoloma Stadium, Sunset Stadium and Woodlands Stadium.

 Lusaka is home to the basketball team UNZA Pacers, which is part of the University of Zambia.
+Lotus Sports Club Ground is community sports venue located in Lusaka.
+It is known for hosting local domestic franchise t20 leagues, charity events, and international level tournaments such as Asian Legends League.